daat2/band-project/README.md

 Acceptance Criteria : The user should be able to click on the ticket button to book for selected show tickets.

-*Persona:  Barbie, a banker uses rock music to relax over the weekend to ease off work stress.*
+*Persona:  Barbie, a banker uses rock music to relax over the weekend to ease off work stress*.

 User Story 2 : As  a user, i should be able to look at the gallery pages to view past events photos and make decisions on types of shows of my interest.
 Acceptance criteria- End users should be able to navigate to the gallery page and be able to view each photos.